draveness/DKNightVersion/README.md

 ### pickerify

-DKNightVersion provides a extremely powerful feature which can generates dk_xxxColorPicker with a macro called `pickerify`.
+DKNightVersion provides an extremely powerful feature which can generate dk_xxxColorPicker with a macro called `pickerify`.

 ```objectivec
 @pickerify(TableViewCell, cellTintColor)